Human Remains Found Inside Submerged Vehicle In Darby Creek Could Help Solve Missing Person Case From 2003

 RIDLEY TOWNSHIP, Pa.
 (CBS) — Human remains were recovered from a submerged car near a Ridley Township Marina on Saturday.
 The discovery could help solve a missing person case from 2003.

 The group that made the discovery has only been working on the case for about six months.
-They say they were prepared to search the Delaware River until their efforts led them to the Darby Creek.READ MORE: New Program In West Philadelphia Called 'Project Safe Corridors' Hopes To Deter Crime, Help Police Catch Suspects
+They say they were prepared to search the Delaware River until their efforts led them to the marina.READ MORE: Police Searching For 2 Suspects Accused Of Armed Carjacking In Collingdale, Delaware County

 The divers in scuba gear possibly closed an 18-year-old cold case.